-Ironically, David Krumholtz (who failed Algebra I twice and hated math in school) plays a mathematician, while Dylan Bruno (who graduated from MIT with a math-heavy engineering degree) plays the math-challenged FBI agent.
+Ironically, David Krumholtz (who failed Algebra I twice, and hated math in school) plays a mathematician, while Dylan Bruno (who graduated from M.I.T. with a math-heavy engineering degree) plays the math-challenged F.B.I.
+Agent.

-Diane Farr was pregnant for most of the first half of Season 3, and her character, Megan Reeves, was temporarily reassigned to Washington, D.C., to explain her absence during the second half (while Farr was on maternity leave).
+Diane Farr was pregnant for most of the first half of season three, and her character, Megan Reeves, was temporarily reassigned to Washington, D.C., to explain her absence during the second half (while Farr was on maternity leave).
 Because the showrunners didn't want to have to deal with the implications of Megan being pregnant and having a baby, they instead hid the pregnancy behind increasingly large folders, bags, desks, computer monitors, and finally, extras.

-The university Cal Sci is modeled on the California Institute of Technology (Caltech) in Pasadena, developing characters loosely based on a Caltech professor and students.
+"Cal Sci University" is modelled on the California Institute of Technology (Caltech) in Pasadena, developing characters loosely based on a Caltech professor and students.
 Portions of the series have been filmed on the Caltech campus.
-Gary Lorden, the chairman of the math department at Caltech, consults for the show.
+Gary Lorden, the chairman of the math department at Caltech, consulted for the show.
 The pilot episode was screened at Caltech as well, receiving a standing ovation at the end.

 When the producers prepared to pitch the series concept to the network, they prepared an elaborate presentation about the story possibilities, anticipating that the executives would wary of agreeing to such a cerebral premise.
-However, the network executives were immediately enthusiastic part way through the pitch that the series had good potential and insisted on production beginning immediately.
+However, the network executives were immediately enthusiastic part way through the pitch, that the series had good potential, and insisted on production beginning immediately.